 Every five years, legislation known as the Agricultural Act—commonly referred to as the “Farm Bill”—is considered by the U.S. Congress.
 While this bill is largely related to domestic agriculture issues, it includes a title that addresses international food assistance programs.
-The most recent Farm Bill, the Agricultural Act of 2014, is set to expire September 31, 2018.
+The most recent Farm Bill, the Agricultural Act of 2014, was set to expire this year.

 As Congress works on the Farm Bill of 2018, World Vision proposes the following:

 - Protect funding for FFP development programming at $350 million per year with the authority to increase this funding to 30 percent of overall FFP appropriations with the remainder of funds supporting emergency activities.
 This “safe box” programming is critical in efforts to help countries tackle the root causes of poverty by putting people on the path to self-reliance.

 - Replace the minimum monetization requirement with permissive authority, and support use of the Community Development Funds within FFP non-emergency development programs.

 - Further leverage good governance and social accountability programs in FFP and McGovern-Dole Food for Education to empower vulnerable and disadvantaged populations to improve their own food security through more transparent and responsive public and private institutions.